-Add each shard to the cluster using the sh.addShard() method, as shown in the examples below.
+Add a shard to the cluster using the sh.addShard() method, as shown in the examples below.
 Issue sh.addShard() separately for each shard.
 If the shard is a replica set, specify the name of the replica set and specify a member of the set.
 In production deployments, all shards should be replica sets.

 You can instead use the addShard database command, which lets you specify a name and maximum size for the shard.
 If you do not specify these, MongoDB automatically assigns a name and maximum size.
 To use the database command, see addShard.

 The following are examples of adding a shard with sh.addShard():

 To add a shard for a replica set named rs1 with a member running on port 27017 on mongodb0.example.net, issue the following command:

 For MongoDB versions prior to 2.0.3, you must specify all members of the replica set.
 For example:

 sh.addShard( "rs1/mongodb0.example.net:27017,mongodb1.example.net:27017,mongodb2.example.net:27017" )